The Hope Prize

 Women’s Writing Career Development Scholarships

-The eminent judges for the first competition again judged this year's Hope Prize.
-They are actor Cate Blanchett, former governor general Quentin Bryce and author Kate Grenville.
-They are passionate about defeating disadvantage and care deeply about encouraging good writing.
+Our judges, actor Cate Blanchett, former Governor General Quentin Bryce and author Kate Grenville, are passionate about defeating disadvantage and encouraging good writing.

-What the judges said about the first Hope Prize
+What the judges said about the 2016 Hope Prize

 Quentin Bryce: "I admire the way the stories reveal the lives of people who so often go unnoticed in our society; stories filled with determination and human spirit about people who overcome the odds with courage and strength."